Farm to Fork High School Fellowship

 Growing Healthy Food for Our Community

 We offer year-round produce to the community.
-Here is a look at some what you can expect to come out of our fields and hoop house.
+Here is a look at some of what you can expect to come out of our fields and hoop house.
 We are excited to offer the residents of Summerhill Assisted Living local organically grown food, and YOU can purchase Farm to Fork produce at Maggie’s and Roy’s market’s in downtown Peterborough.

 Winter: spinach, salad greens, stir fry mix, and winter carrots